ripixel/ripixel-website/thoughts/articles/2020-08-16_Stop-Blaming-Slack.md

 Yet another issue is that "now I have to monitor email and Slack" - again, not Slack's fault - it's your company.

-While it's true Slack is not a complete replacement for email (you still need to email people outside of your organisation, unless you have brought them into your Slack org via a shared channel), Slack *should* replace **all internal email**.
+While it's true Slack is not a complete replacement for email (you still need to email people outside of your organisation, unless you have brought them into your Slack org via a shared channel), Slack _should_ replace **all internal email**.
 I should only be checking it for external communications, which I should receive a lot fewer of in the first place.
-If people are still sending things via email that should be via Slack, employees should feel able to say "Hey, for future communications can you pop into our Slack channel?" without fear of repremand.
+If people are still sending things via email that should be via Slack, employees should feel able to say "Hey, for future communications can you pop into our Slack channel?" without fear of reprimand.

 If you find yourself having to check multiple communication apps, then please, for the love of all that is holy, as an organization **pick one and ditch the others**.
 Be that Slack, Teams, Facebook Workplace, or whatever.
 You may say "Oh but the marketing team prefer X and the business ops team prefer Y", but at the end of the day it's much-of-a-muchness.
 You will reduce hate, workload, and stress by having a single internal communications platform.